waucka/mcskinview/README.md

 # mcskinview
 A Minecraft skin viewer (written in Rust)

 Use arrow keys to rotate.
+Press A to toggle animation.
 Press Q to quit.

 Licensed under CC0, because I don't care what you do with this.
 It's a toy.